DenverArtMuseum/biophilia-pub/content/Glossary.md

 ## S {#s}

+Sentient Environment {#sentient-environment}
+: An environment or ecosystem that can perceive and respond to stimuli in a way that mimics human-like awareness or consciousness

 Sociobiology {#sociobiology}
 : A field of scientific study based on the assumption that social behavior has resulted from evolution